boazbk/tcs/lec_04_code_and_data.md

 Understanding how programs in high level languages such as Python are eventually transformed into concrete low-level representation such as NAND is fundamental to computer science.

 The astute reader might notice that the above paragraphs only outlined why it should be possible to find for every _particular_ Python-computable function $f$, a _particular_ comparably efficient NAND-CIRC program $P$ that computes $f$.
-But this still seems to fall short of our goal of writing a "Python interpreter in NAND" which would mean that for every parameter $n$, we come up with a _single_ NAND-CIRC program $UNIV_n$ such that given a description of a Python program $P$, a particular input $x$, and a bound $T$ on the number of operations (where the length of $P$, $x$ and the magnitude of $T$ are all at most $n$) would return the result of executing $P$ on $x$ for at most $T$ steps.
+But this still seems to fall short of our goal of writing a "Python interpreter in NAND" which would mean that for every parameter $n$, we come up with a _single_ NAND-CIRC program $UNIV_s$ such that given a description of a Python program $P$, a particular input $x$, and a bound $T$ on the number of operations (where the lengths of $P$ and $x$ and the value of   $T$ are all at most $s$) returns the result of executing $P$ on $x$ for at most $T$ steps.
-After all, the transformation above would transform every Python program into a different NAND-CIRC program, but would not yield "one NAND-CIRC program to rule them all" that can evaluate every Python program up to some given complexity.
+After all, the transformation above takes  every Python program into a _different_ NAND-CIRC program, and so does not yield "one NAND-CIRC program to rule them all" that can evaluate every Python program up to some given complexity.
-However, it turns out that it is enough to show such a transformation for a single Python program.
+However, we can in fact obtain one  NAND-CIRC program to evaluate _arbitrary_ Python programs.
-The reason is that we can write a Python interpreter _in Python_: a Python program $U$ that takes a bit string, interprets it as Python code, and then runs that code.
+The reason is that there exists a Python interpreter _in Python_: a Python program $U$ that takes a bit string, interprets it as Python code, and then runs that code.
 Hence, we only need to show a NAND-CIRC program $U^*$ that computes the same function as the particular Python program $U$, and this will give us a way to evaluate _all_ Python programs.

 What we are seeing time and again is the notion of _universality_ or _self reference_ of computation, which is the sense that all reasonably rich models of computation are expressive enough that they can "simulate themselves".